Want to learn new ways to make extra money?

 Our number one goal at DollarSprout is to help readers improve their financial lives, and we regularly partner with companies that share that same vision.
 Some of the links in this post may be from our partners.
 Here’s how we make money.

-Choosing the right extracurricular activities ideas prior to entering the workforce really can make your resume stand out.
+Choosing the right extracurricular activities prior to entering the workforce really can make your resume stand out (with no experience).

 Show prospective employers you’re not just a degree — that you’ve got the skills they’re looking for.